 Active in Seattle, Wash.

-Collection Summary: An interview of Ramona Solberg conducted 2001 Mar.
-23, by Vicki Halper, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, in Solberg's apartment, Seattle, Wash.
+Collection Summary: An interview of Ramona Solberg conducted 2001 March 23, by Vicki Halper, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, in Solberg's apartment, Seattle, Washington.

-Biographical/Historical Note: Ramona Solberg (1921-2005) was a jeweler from Seattle, Wash.
+Biographical/Historical Note: Ramona Solberg (1921-2005) was a jeweler from Seattle, Washington.
 Vicki Halper is a curator at the Seattle Art Museum.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.